sahmed19/sahmed19.github.io/_posts/2023-07-10-realtime-rain-vfx-breakdown.md

 ### Splashes

 Splashes are a spritesheet particle spawned along the ground with the particle-up facing the normal and the particle-forward facing the camera plane.
-However, I ran into issues with ledges; splashes were spawning half-on a ledge and along the wall, which was immersion-breaking and ugly.
+During my process, I ran into issues with ledges.
+Splashes were spawning half-on a ledge and along the wall, which were immersion-breaking and ugly.
 To solve this, I run the orthographic camera's depth through a Sobel filter, which essentially creates outlines around areas of depth contrast.
 Because the camera is facing downward, these areas of high contrast are my walls and ledges.

 ![Sobel](/assets/images/posts/02_sobel.png){:width="50%"}

 By passing this mask into my VFX graph, I can make my splashes ignore walls.
-The outline has the added benefit of culling away a bit from the ledges, which doubly solves the half-on-ledge problem as well.
+The outline has the added benefit of culling away a bit from the ledges, which solves the half-on-ledge problem as well.

 ![Splashes](/assets/images/posts/02_splashes.gif)